Professor of Art History

 209 Visual Arts Center

-Professor Fletcher teaches courses on subjects ranging from Victorian to Contemporary Art, with a particular emphasis on questions of modernism and gender.
-She has offered advanced seminars on Modernism and the Nude, The Body in Contemporary Art, and Picasso and Matisse.
+Professor Fletcher teaches courses ranging from Eighteenth-Century Art to Contemporary Art and Theory, with a particular focus on exhibition culture and British art.
+She has offered advanced seminars on the History of the Commercial Art Gallery; Modernism and the Nude; and The Pre-Raphaelites.

 Classes often take advantage of the rich holdings of the Bowdoin College Museum of Art, in particular their collections of Victorian photography, modernist works on paper and contemporary art.